 Editor’s Note: the text from this section may be pulled out into a separate document in the future

-Telephone Authority Criteria
+Telephone Number Certification Authority Criteria

-Ultimately this is the responsibility of the Governance Authority, however, the following criteria for becoming a Telephone Authority is proposed:
+Ultimately this is the responsibility of the Governance Authority, however, the following criteria for becoming a Telephone Number Certification Authority is proposed:

-A TA MUST have the necessary certificate management expertise
+A Telephone Number CA MUST have the necessary certificate management expertise

-A TA MUST have an in-market presence (e.g., be incorporated in the U.S.)
+A Telephone Number CA MUST have an in-market presence (e.g., be incorporated in the U.S.)

-Optional criteria could include whether a TA has had a service provider express interest in using their service
+Optional criteria could include whether a TN-CA has had a service provider express interest in using their service

-Telephone Authority Approval Process
+Telephone Number Certification Authority Approval Process

-[Editor’s Note: this section will outline the process used by a Telephone Authority to obtain approval to operate as a Telephone Authority.
-The details as to how a Telephone Authority obtains a certificate signed by the TA Administrator are detailed in section 5.4.]
+[Editor’s Note: this section will outline the process used by a Telephone Number Certification Authority to obtain approval to operate as a Telephone Number Ceritfication Authority.
+The details as to how a Telephone Number CA obtains a certificate signed by the TN Policy Administrator are detailed in section 5.4.]

 Service Provider Criteria